wkusnierczyk/bloomsrv/README.md

 At this time, the host anad port are fixed in the source code.
 Future versions may support dynamic configuration.

+**Note**
-In the examples below, we use the `curl` command-line utility for the requests.
+* The examples below use the `curl` command-line utility for the requests.
-The `jq` command-line utility was used to pretty-print the received JSON responses.
+* The `jq` command-line utility was used to pretty-print the received JSON responses.

 ```bash
 curl <request> | jq
 ```

-In all but the first example, the verbose output from curl is suppressed omitted (as if `curl` were called with the option `-s`).
+* In all but the first example, the verbose output from curl is omitted (as if `curl` were called with the option `-s`).

 ### Create a filter

-You can create a filter by specifying the estimated item count and either a target false positive rate or a fixed hash count.
+You can create a filter by specifying the estimated item count and _either_ a target false positive rate, _or_ a fixed hash count.

 **Request**